Disclaimer: this article includes affiliate links. When you make a purchase through one of our links, we may receive commissions.

 They do not keep logs and use automatic end-to-end encryption so that your communication is secure—even ProtonMail staff members can’t see what you send because encryption occurs in the browser.

-Even better, you can use the site without entering any personal information to create or manage your account on the site.
+Info: Even better, you can use the site without entering any personal information to create or manage your account on the site.
 Don’t lose your password, though, because there’s no way to recover information.

 You have to pay for this service, but their security is unparalleled.
 Many of the largest players in the cryptocurrency space use ProtonMail for their crypto emails.